children exploring their local river

 The River of Hope programme has been rolled out in secondary schools around Leeds, England.
 The child- and teacher-led evaluation toolkit has been piloted in these schools.

-For four Devon based schools, Katherine and Kathrin will additionally observe children, teachers and the artists during the activities.
+For four Devon-based schools, Katherine and Kathrin will additionally observe children, teachers and the artists during the activities.
 The naturalistic (narrative) observation and children's data generation are underpinned by the principles of the Mosaic approach.
-This in-person aspect will help to further understand the use of the toolkit and contribute to the evaluation of the River of Hope programme through an appreciative inquiry.
+This in-person aspect will help the researchers to further understand the use of the toolkit and contribute to the evaluation of the River of Hope programme through an appreciative inquiry.

 Research staff